 Budget Places To Stay In Thassos

-Anassa Blue Boutique Hotel is an exceptional place to stay in Thassos that, despite its boutique status, provides excellent and convenient accommodation in Limenas.
+Anassa Blue Boutique Hotel is an exceptional place to stay in Thassos.
+Despite its boutique status, it provides excellent and convenient accommodation in Limenas.

 The hotel features rooms and suites with balconies or ample terraces and a huge pool in the center of the complex.
 The hotel also serves its guests a delicious and vibrant buffet breakfast.